J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 How to Answer

-First, start by explaining the differences between Lasso and Ridge Regression.
+First, explain the differences between Lasso and Ridge Regression.
 Highlight that both methods introduce a penalty term to the cost function to prevent overfitting, but they differ in the type of penalty.

 Example

 As a Data Analyst at JP Morgan, you need to know the fundamentals of different types of analytics.
-This question is asked to evaluate your understanding of it since descriptive, predictive, and prescriptive analytics represent distinct stages in the analytical process.
+This question evaluates your understanding of them since descriptive, predictive, and prescriptive analytics represent distinct stages in the analytical process.

 How to Answer